Zilliqa/delegated_staking/README.md

 ```

 ## Validator Activation
-Now you are ready to use the contract to activate your node as a validator with a deposit of e.g. 10 million ZIL.
+If you node's account has enough ZIL for the minimum stake required, you can activate your node as a validator with a deposit of e.g. 10 million ZIL.
 Run
 ```bash
 cast send --legacy --value 10000000ether --rpc-url http://localhost:4201 --private-key $PRIVATE_KEY \
 0x7a0b7e6d24ede78260c9ddbd98e828b0e11a8ea2 "deposit(bytes,bytes,bytes)" \